nical/blog/content/posts/lyon-1-0.md

 That said, there is an important shortcoming to this approach to variable line widths.
 The line width is interpolated very naively, using the bézier curve `t` parameter.
 This means that the interpolation will tend to vary more rapidly along curvier parts of the curve than around the more flat parts.

-But hey, it's still fun to play with, I hope it will be useful to some and I'll what the next iteration of this is based on the feedback I receive.
+But hey, it's still fun to play with, I hope it will be useful to some and I'll work towards the next iteration based on the feedback I receive.
 Having the option to interpolate attributes linearly (based on distance instead of the curve parameter) could be a pretty nice feature for `lyon 2.0` or some other future release if there is interest for it, just like a more "serious" curve offsetting algorithm.

 ## The path sampler in lyon_algorithms